About the Book

 - When both the Welshman and the German were trying to help Joey, whom did you want to take the horse?
 Why?
 What did the event say about how the soldiers on both sides really felt about the war?

 - Joey had relationships with several people in the book – Albert, Captain Nicholls, Warren, and Emile.
 Joey was a confidante to these people.
 Why do you think that it was so easy for these people to talk to Joey so openly?
 In what way was this comforting to them?
+Students may use their notes from The Changing War: Analyzing Character Relationships in War Horse printable to answer these questions.

 - How did you feel when Joey finally found Albert?
 Discuss the path that Albert might have taken to put himself in a position to find Joey again.
 Compare and contrast Joey’s journey with the one that Albert might have made.